mendez-v/basketball-scoreboard/README.md

 #### *Stretch goals*:

-🎯 Add a 'Reset' button
+🎯 Add a 'New Game' button

 🎯 Highlight the leader